R887645/R887645/README.md

 # Hi, it’s a pleasure connecting with you! 👋🏽

-I'm Abdul-Azeez Rofiah, a dedicated Data Analyst with over 2 years of hands-on experience and a background in Agricultural Economics.
+I'm Abdul-Azeez Rofiah, a Data Analyst with over 2 years of hands-on experience and a background in Agricultural Economics.
 I help businesses transform raw data into actionable insights, track performance, and improve operations, especially in remote work settings.

 With a sharp eye for detail and a problem-solving mindset, I clean, organize, and analyze data to support informed decision-making.
 I also offer virtual administrative support to streamline tasks and boost team productivity.